JagadeeshMaroju/sitecore-serialization-viewer/README.md

 ## Installation

 ### From VSIX
-1. Download the latest `.vsix` file from releases
+1. Download the latest `.vsix` file from the [Marketplace app page](https://marketplace.visualstudio.com/items?itemName=JagadheeshMaroju.sitecore-serialization-viewer)
 2. In VS Code open the Extensions view (`Ctrl+Shift+X`)
 3. Click the `...` menu → **Install from VSIX…**
 4. Select the downloaded file